 Divorced parents’ hardest moments often come when children load their duffel bag to head to the other parent’s house.

 Whether the stay is overnight or for weeks, no parent likes missing time with their children.
+Especially during the holidays.

 When children struggle with leaving, their parents’ pain goes even deeper.

 - offer opportunities to deepen relationships with both parents, and

 - preserve the important moments for everyone.

 Mediators help parents design parenting plans to meet these goals.
 Key questions for shaping plans include: